git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 move windows, switch windows, switch sessions, send in custom commands, you name it.

-And its a hump we have to get over.
+And it's a hump we have to get over.

 When I was a kid, there was a video game (depending on your generation you may now it) called Sonic 3.
 One of the carnival levels had this ridiculous section